Megasonic988/Twitter-Genius/README.md

 # Twitter Genius

 You must have Yarn installed to run the application.
+Run `yarn start` to start a local development server to host the add-in.

 1. Go to Word and create a blank document.
 2. Go to Insert > Office Add-ins.